richburke/LA/README.md

 ```
 getTolerance()
 ```
-Get the current tolerance threshold for operations involving the vector.
+<a id="vector.getTolerance"></a>Get the current tolerance threshold for operations involving the vector.
 The threshold is 0.0001 by default.

 ```
 setTolerance(tolerance)
 ```
-Set the tolerance threshold for operations on the vector.
+<a id="vector.setTolerance"></a>Set the tolerance threshold for operations on the vector.
 The method takes 1 parameter, the desired threshold as a float value.

 ```
 get(index [optional])
 ```
-Get the value at the specified point in the vector.
+<a id="vector.get"></a>Get the value at the specified point in the vector.
 (Note: the index is 1-indexed.)
 If no parameter is supplied, the method returns the entire vector as a JavaScript array.

 ```
 make(magnitude, array_of_radians)
 ```
-Create a vector object of the specified magnitude and with order and values determined by the supplied array of radians.
+<a id="vector.make"></a>Create a vector object of the specified magnitude and with order and values determined by the supplied array of radians.

 ```
 order()
 ```
-Get the number of items contained in the vector.
+<a id="vector.order"></a>Get the number of items contained in the vector.
 Synonymous with dimension().

 ```
 dimension()
 ```
-Get the number of items contained in the vector.
+<a id="vector.dimension"></a>Get the number of items contained in the vector.
 Synonymous with order().

 ```
 magnitude()
 ```
-Determine the magnitude, or "length", of a vector.
+<a id="vector.magnitude"></a>Determine the magnitude, or "length", of a vector.
 Synonymous with length().

 ```
 length()
 ```
-Determine the magnitude, or "length", of a vector.
+<a id="vector.length"></a>Determine the magnitude, or "length", of a vector.
 Synonymous with magnitude().

 ```
 distance(vector)
 ```
-Find the distance between 2 vectors.
+<a id="vector.distance"></a>Find the distance between 2 vectors.

 ```
 normalize()